Neilbnt/CODload-codes/README.md

 ## Licence
 This work is licensed under a Creative Commons Attribution 4.0 International License ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
-You must therefore give appropriate credit when using this dataset by
+You must therefore give appropriate credit when using this dataset by citing this publication.

-1. Citing this publication

 ## References
 > Bassek, M., Rein, R., Weber, H., & Memmert, D. (2025).
 An integrated dataset of spatiotemporal and event data in elite soccer.
 Sci Data, 12(1), 195. https://doi.org/10.1038/s41597-025-04505-y